GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 The 1st Brigade (1BDE) is “boots on the ground” for the Georgia State Defense Force (GSDF).

-The 1BDE is extensively trained in search and rescue (SAR) and land navigation, having provided skilled assistance to local authorities in their efforts to locate lost persons.
+The 1BDE is extensively trained in search and rescue (commonly called, SAR) and land navigation, having provided skilled assistance to local authorities in their efforts to locate lost persons.
 The 1BDE is also trained to provide disaster relief assistance to the state of Georgia and its communities.

-Whether it is SAR, shelter augmentation, chainsaw operations, traffic control, area security, point of distribution operations, or other needs, the 1BDE is always ready to serve!
+Whether it is search and rescue, shelter augmentation, chainsaw operations, traffic control, area security, point of distribution operations, or other needs, the 1BDE is always ready to serve!

 **1BDE Area of Operation**